Labernator/WargamingCampaigns/Stargrave/MultiplayerCampaign/Readme.md

-What Rules tweeks do er need?
+What Rule tweeks do we need?